Teaching Philosophy

 In my teaching, this means creating situations where students are surprised—sometimes even frustrated—to discover that their past beliefs were incomplete, and feel compelled to re-examine, compare, and evaluate ideas rather than merely repeat them.
 Definitions, formulas, and rules still matter—they help clarify and refine understanding—but they are most powerful when they grow out of a student’s own recognition of coherence and meaning.
 When that recognition occurs, learning no longer feels like the memorization of external instructions.
 Instead, it feels like the discovery and organization of something that was already within reach—perhaps even intrinsic to human psychology or the natural world.

-For background on my teaching roles this semester, visit the About page.
-For a concrete example of how I have tried to put these ideas into practice, visit the Teaching with Technology Example page.
+For background on my current teaching roles, visit the About page.
+For a concrete example of how I have tried to put these ideas into practice, visit the Teaching with Technology page.